Omid-Hassasfar/Quantum_Computing_Resources_Syllabus/README.md

 A visual course overview outlining the main topics and concepts typically covered in a foundational or intermediate quantum computing course.
 This is especially useful for course planning, personal study roadmaps, or onboarding new learners.

 *This collection is the result of years of hands-on experience and exploration in the quantum physics and quantum computing.
 It goes far beyond simply asking an AI to compile a list! 😉*

+*Originally created for the 2023 Stellenbosch Honours course in Quantum Computing, this resource has been continually expanded and refined over time.*